KernFerm/BubblesTheDev-WebBrowser/README.md

 C:\Users\<YourUsername>\AppData\Local\Programs\BubblesTheDev Web Browser
 ```

-## 🖥️ System Requirements
+## System Requirements

 - Windows 11
 - x64 architecture
 - 4 GB RAM minimum
-- around 300 MB free disk space
+- Around 300 MB free disk space

-## 🔐 Privacy And Security
+## Privacy And Security

 The browser is built with privacy and security in mind:

-- 🔒 browsing protections are turned on by default
+- Browsing protections are turned on by default
-- 🚫 ads and trackers are filtered
+- Ads and trackers are filtered
-- 📥 downloads get extra safety checks
+- Downloads get extra safety checks
-- 🕶️ incognito uses a separate session
+- Incognito uses a separate session
-- 🔑 password save and reveal tools are limited to secure pages
+- Password save and reveal tools are limited to secure pages
-- 🧩 imported extensions are treated carefully and risky ones show extra warnings
+- Imported extensions are treated carefully and risky ones show extra warnings
-- 📡 no built-in telemetry endpoints are configured
+- No built-in telemetry endpoints are configured

-## 🎵 Music Player
+## Music Player

 The Music Player is local-only and off by default.

-- no music folder is scanned until the user explicitly agrees
+- No music folder is scanned until the user explicitly agrees
-- the user can scan the default Music folder or another local folder
+- The user can scan the default Music folder or another local folder
-- playback uses local files only
+- Playback uses local files only

-## 🧾 Diagnostics And Crash Reports
+## Diagnostics And Crash Reports

 Users can export a diagnostics report from: